-My work explores pattern--informed by music, dance, and mathematical concepts-- and shape, derived from simple planar geometry (circles, squares, triangle), chance, and, most recently, the alphabet.
+My work explores pattern--informed by music, dance, and mathematical concepts-- and shape, derived from simple planar geometry (circles, squares, triangles), chance, and, most recently, the alphabet.
 We respond to pattern and shape on the most primal level: pattern organizes and makes prediction possible; shape clarifies and defines.
-I'm interested in what happens when that regularity becomes unpredictable or is obfuscated.
+I'm interested in what happens when that predictability and clarity become unpredictable and/or obfuscated.